 RankBrain can also tweak things to improve the algorithms, by looking at how people interact with a search result.
 It’ll tweak up and down how important things like backlinks are, and how long or fresh your content is, and then decide if that made things better.
 If it did, the tweak stays for the next searcher.
 How does it decide if a search result is improved?
 Again, by snooping – if a bunch of people click on a page, and then spend lots of time there, that page moves up.
 But if people open a page and then go straight back out, that page gets a drop next time.

 This is all actually a good thing.
 It means those ‘rules’ SEO guys keep telling you about can now be (mostly) safely ignored.
 Because the better Google gets, the more you can just refocus on delivering value to your audience.
-That’s what will get you the long term SEO juice – gaming the algorithms might give you a little boost at first, but one tweak to the way Google works, and your content could take a dive in the future.
+That’s what will get you the long-term SEO juice – gaming the algorithms might give you a little boost at first, but one tweak to the way Google works, and your content could take a dive in the future.

 Stop gaming the system and start delivering value

-Yes, ignore the SEO hacks that are trying to game the system, but SEO best practise is actually an amazing guide for how best to serve your reader.
+Yes, ignore the SEO hacks that are trying to game the system, but SEO best-practice is actually an amazing guide for how best to serve your reader.
 The clever clogs at Google have worked out what makes websites, web pages and content really useful and interesting to readers.
 So, understanding what RankBrain (and Google) is looking for is a good guide to that.
 Here are some of the things to do:

 1. Useful keywords in useful places

-This is SEO 101 of course, but I put it in here because I want to you to think about keywords differently.
+This is SEO 101 of course, but I put it in here because I want you to think about keywords differently.
 Keywords aren’t just an SEO thing – they’re a human thing.
 We use keywords every day.
-For example if you’re looking for information on puppy training, your brain will be unconsciously more alert to words like ‘puppy training’, ‘puppy school’ or ‘doggy obedience classes’.
+For example, if you’re looking for information on puppy training, your brain will be unconsciously more alert to words like ‘puppy training’, ‘puppy school’ or ‘doggy obedience classes’.
 That makes sense.
 Google has handily shown us where we can put these keywords to best show our readers that they’re in the right place.

 - Page headline, aka the H1 tag.